kamilkisiela/apollo-angular/website/docs/migration.md

 }
 ```

-### No NgModules

-Because we removed the `SelectPipe`, there was no need to keep the `ApolloModule` anymore.

-The `Apollo` class is now defined as a tree-shakable injectable and provided to the root injector.
-You can use it from anywhere in the application.

 ### HttpLink and HttpBatchLink

 The previous version of Apollo Angular (v1.0) setup had two extra packages: `apollo-angular-link-http` and `apollo-angular-link-http-batch`.